Astrometry: History

-James Bradley first tried to measure stellar parallaxes in 1729.
+English astronomer James Bradley first tried to measure stellar parallaxes in 1729.
 The stellar movement proved too insignificant for his telescope, but he instead discovered the aberration of light and the nutation of the Earth's axis.
-His cataloguing of 3222 stars was refined in 1807 by Friedrich Bessel, the father of modern astrometry.
+His cataloguing of 3222 stars was refined in 1807 by German astronomer Friedrich Bessel, the father of modern astrometry.
 He made the first measurement of stellar parallax: 0.3 arcsec for the binary star 61 Cygni.
+In 1872, British astronomer William Huggins used spectroscopy to measure the radial velocity of several prominent stars, including Sirius.

 Being very difficult to measure, only about 60 stellar parallaxes had been obtained by the end of the 19th century, mostly by use of the filar micrometer.
 Astrographs using astronomical photographic plates sped the process in the early 20th century.
 Automated plate-measuring machines and more sophisticated computer technology of the 1960s allowed more efficient compilation of star catalogues.
-Started in the late 19th century, the project Carte du Ciel to improve star mapping couldn't be finished but made photography a common technique for astrometry.
+Started in the late 19th century, the project Carte du Ciel to improve star mapping could not be finished but made photography a common technique for astrometry.
 In the 1980s, charge-coupled devices (CCDs) replaced photographic plates and reduced optical uncertainties to one milliarcsecond.
 This technology made astrometry less expensive, opening the field to an amateur audience.

 In 1989, the European Space Agency's Hipparcos satellite took astrometry into orbit, where it could be less affected by mechanical forces of the Earth and optical distortions from its atmosphere.
 Operated from 1989 to 1993, Hipparcos measured large and small angles on the sky with much greater precision than any previous optical telescopes.
 During its 4-year run, the positions, parallaxes, and proper motions of 118,218 stars were determined with an unprecedented degree of accuracy.
 A new "Tycho catalog" drew together a database of 1,058,332 stars to within 20-30 mas (milliarcseconds).
 Additional catalogues were compiled for the 23,882 double and multiple stars and 11,597 variable stars also analyzed during the Hipparcos mission.

 In 2013, the Gaia satellite was launched and improved the accuracy of Hipparcos.

 The precision was improved by a factor of 100 and enabled the mapping of a billion stars.

 Today, the catalogue most often used is USNO-B1.0, an all-sky catalogue that tracks proper motions, positions, magnitudes and other characteristics for over one billion stellar objects.
 During the past 50 years, 7,435 Schmidt camera plates were used to complete several sky surveys that make the data in USNO-B1.0 accurate to within 0.2 arcsec.